 Car Parking

 There is a sizeable car park at the ground which is free.
-However as it only has narrow driveway for entrance and exit, this can sometimes lead to a bottleneck after the match has ended.
+However, as it only has narrow driveway for entrance and exit, this can sometimes lead to a bottleneck after the match has ended.

 Galway receives a good train service from Dublin Heuston, roughly 1 train per hour between 9am and 5pm Monday to Saturday.
 Journey time is around 2 hours 20 minutes, with stops at Portarlington, Tullamore & Athlone on the way.
-Fans traveling from Cork can also reach Galway by changing at Limerick Junction and catching the Limerick-Ennis-Gort-Athenry branch line however services only run every two hours.
-Travel time from Limerick Junction to Galway is 2 hours 30 minutes.
-Unfortunately there are no train services back to Limerick or Dublin after 19.20 in the evening.

 Galway Railway Station is located just over a mile away from the ground and is around a 20-25 minute walk.
 When you come out of the Railway Station you will see Eyre Square Public park direct in front of you.
 Walk straight up to the top of the park then walk past the sculpture and flagpoles then cross the road in front of the Bank of Ireland.
-Walk to the right hand end of the Bank of Ireland building and follow the next left turn into Eyre Street.
-After less than a minute turn right next to Debenhams into Bothar Irwin then at the end of the road turn left into Bothar NamBan.
-Follow the road for around 3 minutes then at the slightly staggered R866 crossroads continue walking into straight into Dyke Road.
-Continue walking on this road for 10 minutes, passing a retail car park and Cinema Complex.
-After a couple more minutes the road then passes beneath the R338 Dual Carriageway and narrows on the approach to a small bridge over a river.
-The main entrance road to Eamon Deacy Park is on the right hand side.

-Bus Eireann 20 Dublin Busaras-Galway follows a similar route as the train, with regular hourly services.
-The journey time is around 3 hours 25 minutes, however the last bus back to Dublin leaves 8.30pm, with the earliest following day morning service departing Galway at 06.30am.
-Howerver there other additional services provided by GoBus and Citylink.
+The journey time is around 3 hours 25 minutes, but visitors should keep in mind that the last bus back to Dublin leaves 8.30pm, with the earliest following day morning service departing Galway at 06.30am.
+However, there other additional services provided by GoBus and Citylink.

 In addition Bus Eireann 064 links Derry to Galway via Ballybofey-Donegal-Sligo & Tuam, journey time is around 4 hours 30 minutes, though again the last return journey is at 8.15pm with the next bus departing the following day at 6am.